XeniaMeraki/bootc-tools/README.md

 https://github.com/bootc-dev/bootc - Bootc Github

-https://github.com/bootcrew/arch-bootc - A template image for Arch Bootc systems to work from.
-(I am elevating this above other templates from personal bias)

-https://github.com/XeniaMeraki/XeniaOS - Speaking of personal bias, this is my own bootc project.
-Based on Arch Bootc, making use of AURs, forging the way forward for non-Fedora Bootc based images.
-(Fedora Bootc until very recently was the Only base you could use.)

 https://bb-directory.github.io/ - Directory of custom blue build (and others) bootc images, usually being "distros" with a much smaller amount of users than Bazzite/Aurora/Bluefin/Fedora Silverblue as the most well-known variants of bootc.